cicksuy1/CrSDK-usage-as-lib-exmaple/README.md

 | `/exit`                                             | HTTPS handler for Receives a request to exit the program.

 ## SSL Certificates and Security

-The CrSDK HTTPS Server uses HTTPS to ensure secure communication between the client and the server.
-To enable HTTPS, you need to provide the server with valid SSL certificates.
+The CrSDK HTTPS Server prioritizes secure communication using HTTPS.
+To enable this, you need to provide the server with valid SSL certificates.

 ### Certificate Requirements

-The server requires the following certificate files to be present in the project's root directory:
+The server requires the following certificate files in the project's root directory:

-* **Server Certificate (`jeston-server-embedded.crt`):** This certificate is used to identify the server to clients.
+* **Server Certificate (`jeston-server-embedded.crt`):** Identifies the server to clients.
-* **Server Private Key (`jeston-server-embedded.key`):** This key is used by the server to decrypt encrypted messages from clients.
+* **Server Private Key (`jeston-server-embedded.key`):** Used by the server to decrypt encrypted messages.
-* **Client Certificate (`client.crt`):** This certificate is used to authenticate the client to the server.
+* **Client Certificate (`client.crt`):** Authenticates the client to the server.

 ### Generating Certificates

-You can use various tools to generate self-signed certificates for testing purposes.
-Here are a few popular options:
+You can generate self-signed certificates for testing using tools like:

-* **OpenSSL:** A widely used command-line tool for creating SSL certificates.
+* **OpenSSL:** A versatile command-line tool.
-* **mkcert:** A simple tool for generating locally-trusted development certificates.
+* **mkcert:** Simplifies generating locally-trusted certificates.
-* **Let's Encrypt:** A free, automated, and open certificate authority (CA) that provides certificates for production use.
+* **Let's Encrypt:** A free, automated CA for production-grade certificates.

-**Note:** For production environments, it's strongly recommended to use certificates issued by a trusted CA rather than self-signed certificates.
+**Important Note:** For production use, obtain certificates from a trusted CA, not self-signed ones.

 ### Configuration

-The server automatically loads the certificate files from the project's root directory.
-If you have placed the certificates in a different location, you will need to modify the server's source code to point to the correct file paths.
+By default, the server looks for certificates in the project's root.
+You can change this in the source code if needed.

+**Fallback to HTTP**

+If **any** of the required certificate files are missing, the server will automatically fall back to running in HTTP mode (unencrypted) on the same port.
+This is primarily for development and testing convenience, as HTTPS is strongly recommended for security in production environments.

 ### Additional Security Considerations

-* **Strong Passwords:**  When generating certificates, use strong passwords to protect your private keys.
+* **Strong Passwords:** Use strong passwords when generating private keys.
-* **Certificate Expiration:** Keep track of your certificate expiration dates and renew them before they expire.
+* **Certificate Expiration:** Monitor and renew certificates before they expire.
-* **Firewall Configuration:**  Ensure that your firewall allows incoming traffic on port 8085 (or the port you have configured the server to use).
+* **Firewall:** Allow incoming traffic on the server's port (default 8085 or your custom configuration).

-**Disclaimer:** This project is intended for development and testing purposes.
-For production environments, we recommend consulting with a security expert to ensure that your HTTPS implementation meets industry best practices.
+**Disclaimer:** This project is intended for development and testing.
+For production, consult a security expert to ensure your HTTPS setup is robust.

 ## Examples (using curl)